 This has been the same situation for Prince Dowon, who’s been forbidden to write books after the palace declared his work as banned.

 By oath (after passing the civil service examination), they’re obliged not to be attached to anyone to prevent biases in their writings.
-That gives them an unpleasant impression towards the king and the magistrate because they’re aware of its independent state.
+That gives them an unpleasant impression of the king and the magistrate because they’re aware of its independent state.

 No royal decrees can be ordered as the king has no power over them even if he’s the highest ruler of the land.